Student performance analysis of virtual introductory calculus-based physics class: Methods

 \subsection{Type of assessments and performance analysis}

-The investigation of student performance is done by using the results of the virtual-synchronous calculus-based introductory physics (level I, mechanics) class from two consecutive semesters (fall 2020 and spring 2021, both during COVID19).
-Then the results are compared to the same class done in-person (traditional) during fall 2019 (before COVID19).
-Analysis of assessments are done in two aspects to understand the student performance, 1) percent of students below and above 70\% of the mid-semester assessments and 2) percent of students below and above 70\% of cumulative final exam.
+The student performance is investigated by using the results of the virtual-synchronous introductory physics I class from two consecutive semesters (FA20 and SP21, both during COVID19).
+Various types of assessments as shown in table~\ref{tab:Grade} were used to analyze student performance.
+Next, the results are compared to the same in-person traditional class in FA19 (before COVID19).
+Analysis of assessments is conducted in two aspects to understand the student performance, 1) percent of students below and above 70\% of the mid-semester assessments and 2) percent of students below and above 70\% of the cumulative final exam.
 Mid-semester assessments were done with a similar set of questions in all three semesters.
-However, the method of mid-semester assessments was changed in spring 2021.
-Mid-semester assessments were longer (each 2.45hrs) timed, closed-book exams and there were three mid exams (one per every 3-4 chapters) during fall 2019 (in-person) and fall 2020 (virtual-synchronous).
-During spring 21 shorter (each 30 min) timed, closed-book exam was done per each chapter (total of 13 chapter exams).
-Also, in the SP21 semester optional practice questions for each chapter exam were given via Moodle.
-More than 90\% of students were completed weekly practice questions.
+However, the method of mid-semester assessments was changed in SP21 as follows, during FA19 (in-person) and FA20 (virtual-synchronous) there were three 2.45 hour-long timed closed-book mid-semester assessments, and during SP21 there were thirteen 30 minute-long timed closed-book chapter-based mid-semester assessments.
+Additionally, in SP21 semester, optional practice questions for each chapter were provided to the students and more than 90\% of students completed those weekly.

-The final exam format (3.00hrs, longer timed and close-book) was the same in all three semesters.
-New exam questions (for both mid-exams and final exams) were written from scratch for all three semesters but the format, concepts, theory/principles were kept the same.
-Each exam question was searched via Google (before each assessment) to make sure that the exact question and solution does not available on the internet.
-Students submitted their written solutions to LMS and the submitted solutions were carefully analyzed.
-There were no academic integrity issues detected.
+The final exam format (3.00hrs long, timed, and closed-book) was the same for all three semesters.
+New exam questions (for both mid-exams and final exams) were written from scratch for all three semesters but the format, concepts, and theory/principles were kept the same.
+Each exam question was inspected in advance via Google to ensure that nothing popups with an exact search.
+The written solutions were uploaded to LMS by students and carefully analyzed by the instructor.
+No academic integrity issues were detected.
 All the mid-exams (or chapter exams) and final exams were proctored live via video conference.
-Use of a new set of questions and live proctoring are extremely important on virtual classes to minimize (or stop) any possible academic integrity issues.
+In a virtual class setting, the use of a new set of questions and live proctoring provide a quality education for all students and that minimizes or eliminates any possible academic integrity concerns.